-- A. All Junior Horse Department Competition Rules also apply to this show. - B. Junior Division Exhibitors are required to be Working Ranch Horse Level II or above to be eligible for this show. - C. Junior Division Exhibitor Classification: Age Classifications are determined as of December 31st of previous year. - 1.
-JUNIOR: 8-13 years old 2.
-SENIOR: 14-18 years old - D. Junior Division Exhibitors must compete in all five (5) classes of the Working Ranch Horse Show at the appropriate age classification.
-(We will not be using the Ranch Cattle Sorting Class in Douglas County). - 1.
-Ranch Showmanship - 2.
-Ranch Cutting - 3.
-Working Cow Horse - 4.
-Ranch Trail - 5.
-Ranch Horsemanship/Ranch Riding - E. TACK AND ATTIRE: Refer to Working Ranch Horse Division section in the 2018 Colorado 4-H Horse Show Rule Book. - F. Any horse with open sores or bleeding apparently caused by tack, equipment or rough handling shall be disqualified from competition and will not be placed.
+- A. All Junior Horse Department Competition Rules also apply to this show. - B. Junior Division Exhibitors are required to be Working Ranch Horse Level II or above to be eligible for this show. - C. Junior Division Exhibitor Classification: Age Classifications are determined as of December 31st of previous year.

+- D. Junior Division Exhibitors must compete in all five (5) classes of the Working Ranch Horse Show at the appropriate age classification.
+(We will not be using the Ranch Cattle Sorting Class in Douglas County).

+- 1. Ranch Showmanship

+- 2. Ranch Cutting

+- 3. Working Cow Horse

+- 4. Ranch Trail

+- 5. Ranch Horsemanship/Ranch Riding

+- E. TACK AND ATTIRE: Refer to Working Ranch Horse Division section in the 2018 Colorado 4-H Horse Show Rule Book.

+- F. Any horse with open sores or bleeding apparently caused by tack, equipment or rough handling shall be disqualified from competition and will not be placed.